-1. As a conclusion of our work during the fifty-third session of the Legal Subcommittee of the Committee on the Peaceful Uses of Outer Space, it was agreed that "the Chair of the Working Group, together with the Secretariat, should present to the Working Group at its next session, in 2015, an updated overview of the responses to the questionnaire, including a synthesis of views presented in writing and raised in the discussions during its sessions, to provide a basis for streamlining, broadening or tailoring the set of questions in the questionnaire in the interests of promoting further discussions within the mandate of the Working Group".
-(See the report of the Chair of the Working Group, as annexed to the Report of the Legal Subcommittee on its fifty-third session, document A/AC.105/1067, Annex 1, para.
-16).
+1. As a conclusion of our work during the fifty-fourth session of the Legal Subcommittee of the Committee on the Peaceful Uses of Outer Space, it was agreed that "the Chair of the Working Group, together with the Secretariat, should present to the Working Group for consideration at its next session, in 2016, an updated overview of the responses to the set of questions, including a synthesis of views presented in writing and raised in the discussions during the meetings of the Working Group, at the fifty-fourth session of the Legal Subcommittee, in 2015, as well as any other responses to the set of questions provided during the intersessional period, as a basis for future work of the Working Group and for promoting further discussions within the mandate of the Working Group".
+(See Report of the Chair of the Working Group, as annexed to the Report of the Legal Subcommittee on its fifty-fourth session, document A/AC.105/1090, Annex 1, para.
+13).